 - Expert – a board of 30 by 16 with 99 mines (0.206 mines per field).

 - Superman – a board of 50 by 50 with 500 mines (0.2 mines per field).

 - Alien – a board of 100 by 100 with 2000 mines (0.2 mines per field).

 - God – a board of 250 by 250 with 10000 mines (0.16 mines per field).

 - Custom – you can choose your own board dimension.
-The maximum width and length are 500, and the maximum number of mines depends on the number of available fields.
+The maximum width and height are 500, and the maximum number of mines depends on the number of available fields.
 The minimum board size is 7 by 7.

 The God difficulty level may seem easier than Expert, Superman, or Alien because it has fewer mines per field.
 However, the game board in God is so large that the game takes much more time to complete; hence, you are much more likely to make a mistake than with a lower difficulty setting.

 Game Mode – there are three game modes available: